-The Providence-owned farms at Katamatite, Numurkah, Echuca West, Echuca and Stanhope are an exciting addition to Providence’s growing portfolio of regional, community-based solar projects, now the largest of any renewable energy investment company in Australia.
+The PAG-owned farms at Katamatite, Numurkah, Echuca West, Echuca and Stanhope are an exciting addition to PAG’s growing portfolio of regional, community-based solar projects, now the largest of any renewable energy investment company in Australia.

 Like the NSW solar farms, the game-changer for the Victorian sites will be the construction of innovative storage facilities based on hydrogen technology that’s being pioneered here in Australia.
 A total of 30MWh of advanced hybrid storage technology – including hydrogen storage and traditional Li-ion batteries – will be attached to each site.

 PAG is a leading investor in the area of hydrogen storage innovation, working with the University of NSW to develop the technology, which enables the storage of surplus electricity more cost-effectively than the lithium batteries currently in use.